 After you successfully removed the tick and got rid of it (or stored it for further examination), it’s important that you thoroughly wash your skin.
 Once you’ve done that, there are several things you can do to relieve any irritation.

 According to WebMD, applying some petroleum jelly and covering the bite spot with a band-aid would do the job just fine.
-In case any pain or swelling occurs, apply ice onto the spot.
+In case any pain or swelling occurs, apply ice to the spot.

 If you happen to encounter any complications like rashes or fevers, see your doctor right away.